jstejada/react-typist/README.md

 # React Typist
 React Component for typing animations.
-Wrap Typist around any ReactComponent tree to animate text inside the tree.
+Wrap Typist around your text or any ReactComponent tree to animate text inside the tree.
 Easily stylable and highly configurable.

 ## Install